-The members of our audit committee are Ms. Robertson and Messrs.
-McNamara and Vos, with Mr. McNamara serving as Chairperson of the committee.
+Following this offering, our audit committee will be comprised of , and , with serving as Chairperson of the committee.
 Under applicable Nasdaq Rules and SEC rules and regulations for companies completing their initial public offering, we are permitted to phase in our compliance with the audit committee independence requirements as follows: (i) one independent member at the time of listing; (ii) a majority of independent members within 90 days of listing; and (iii) all independent members within one year of listing.
-Currently, all members of our audit committee meet the applicable independence requirements under Nasdaq Rules and Rule 10A-3 of the Exchange Act.
-However, in the event of a change in the composition of our audit committee following this offering, it may become necessary for us to rely on the foregoing phase-in rules.
-Our board of directors has determined that Ms. Robertson and Messrs.
-McNamara and Vos are "independent" and "financially literate" under the Nasdaq Rules and SEC rules and that Mr. McNamara is an "audit committee financial expert" under the rules of the SEC.
+Within one year of our listing on the Nasdaq Global Market, we intend to ensure that all members of our audit committee will meet the applicable independence requirements under Nasdaq Rules and Rule 10A-3 of the Exchange Act.
+Our board of directors has determined that and are "independent" and "financially literate" under the Nasdaq Rules and SEC rules and that is an "audit committee financial expert" under the rules of the SEC.
+As allowed under the applicable rules and regulations of the SEC and the Nasdaq Rules, we intend to phase in compliance with the audit committee independence requirements prior to the end of the one-year transition period.